ungoldman/tinystore/README.md

 ### `.enabled`

-`.enabled` is a boolean flag to show if the specified store is available or not.
+A boolean flag to show if the specified store is available or not.

 ```js
 store.enabled